-Patroller means Patroller (Auxiliary), Certified, Nordic, or Alpine patroller.
+Patroller means Patroller (old term Auxiliary), Certified, Nordic, or Alpine patroller.
 AT THIS TIME CANDIDATES and ALUMNI ARE NOT ELIGIBLE FOR AWARDS

-Use your letter of recommendation to detail more information if you need to augment any areas on the forms.
+Use the sponsor recommendation section of the application form to detail more information if you need to augment any areas on the forms.

 When you are listing awards received, classes taught or taken, etc. always use dates and this means only the dates allowed on the form.
-With Outstanding submissions, if something such as an office or training or testing is ongoing over the 4 years write something like "---- to 2011" This will indicate ongoing service.
+Dates should be in in order starting with the most current and continuing to the oldest allowed date.

 If there can be any question of what was done by your nominee- EXPLAIN.
 Judges can't just take your word that your nominee has taken a course or taught one.
-If a person has taught a class of 200 people, say it in your letter.
+If a person has taught a class of 200 people, say it in your nomination.
+All information will be validated against the nominees National Profile.